LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: LUT-LLM Architecture

 \subsection{Spatial-Temporal Hybrid Design}

 To integrate the LUTLinear engine into a complete language model accelerator with high efficiency, it is essential to carefully orchestrate inter-operation communication.
 Conventional language model accelerators typically adopt either pure dataflow \cite{chen2024allo, ye2025streamtensor} or sequential \cite{zeng2024flightllm, hong2022dfx} execution strategies.
-While both exhibit a strong performance for arithmetic-intensive operations, they are suboptimal when the LUTLinear engine is introduced.
+While both exhibit strong performance for arithmetic-intensive operations, they are suboptimal when the LUTLinear engine is introduced.
 For example, in a linear projection followed by attention computations, pure dataflow execution (Figure \ref{fig:spatial_temporal_hybrid}(a)) instantiates separate hardware modules for each operation and streams partial outputs through FIFOs.
-In the case of LUTLinear, however, generating partial outputs for streaming requires iterating over input vectors along the hidden dimension.
+However, in the case of LUTLinear, generating partial outputs for streaming requires iterating over input vectors along the hidden dimension.
 This introduces two inefficiencies: (1) the same codebook must be reloaded multiple times, and (2) the centroid search cannot be pipelined, as the codebooks vary across the hidden dimension.
 These issues result in a significant stall latency in the linear layer.
 On the other hand, applying a purely sequential execution strategy (Figure \ref{fig:spatial_temporal_hybrid}(b)) requires the accelerator to allocate large buffers with high memory partitioning to compute and store attention scores.
-Consequently, the available memory capacity and port bandwidth for table lookups in LUTLinear are reduced.
-Since decoding and short-sequence prefilling are primarily constrained by memory access and the computation of linear layers, these architectural compromises significantly degrade overall performance.
+Consequently, the available memory capacity and port bandwidth for table lookups in LUTLinear are reduced, constraining the decoding and short-context prefilling speed since they are memory-bound.